 While FreeNAS® is available for both 32-bit and 64-bit architectures, 64-bit hardware is recommended for speed and performance.
 A 32-bit system can only address up to 4 GB of RAM, making it poorly suited to the RAM requirements of ZFS.
 If you only have access to a 32-bit system, consider using UFS instead of ZFS.

 The best way to get the most out of your FreeNAS® system is to install as much RAM as possible.
 If your RAM is limited, consider using UFS until you can afford better hardware.
-FreeNAS® with ZFS typically requires a minimum of 8 GB of RAM in order to provide good performance and stability.
+FreeNAS® with ZFS requires a minimum of 8 GB of RAM in order to provide good stability regardless of the number of users or size of the pool.
 The more RAM, the better the performance, and the FreeNAS® Forums provide anecdotal evidence from users on how much performance is gained by adding more RAM.
 For systems with large disk capacity (greater than 8 TB), a general rule of thumb is 1 GB of RAM for every 1 TB of storage.
 This post describes how RAM is used by ZFS.

-If you plan to use your server for home use, you can often soften the rule of thumb of 1 GB of RAM for every 1 TB of storage, though 8 GB of RAM is still the recommended minimum.
+If you plan to use your server for home use, you can often soften the rule of thumb of 1 GB of RAM for every 1 TB of storage, though 8 GB of RAM is still the minimum.
 If performance is inadequate you should consider adding more RAM as a first remedy.
 The sweet spot for most users in home/small business is 16GB of RAM.

 It is possible to use ZFS on systems with less than 8 GB of RAM.
 However, FreeNAS® as distributed is configured to be suitable for systems meeting the sizing recommendations above.
 If you wish to use ZFS on a smaller memory system, some tuning will be necessary, and performance will be (likely substantially) reduced.
 ZFS will automatically disable pre-fetching (caching) on systems where it is not able to use at least 4 GB of memory just for ZFS cache and data structures.
 This post describes many of the relevant tunables.